zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

 Assumptions for the scenario specifications unless otherwise specified for the specific scenario:
-* For each scenario zone there are two name server configured.
+* For each scenario zone there are two name servers configured.
   * Both NS (ns1 and ns2) are equal in delegation and in zone.
   * Both NS are in-bailiwick
   * Both NS have both IPv4 and IPv6 addresses